 Landlords - late or unpaid rent

-Even the best landlords have to deal with late or unpaid rent, and even good tenants may sometimes be late with rent payment.
+Even good tenants may sometimes be late with rent payment.

 The best way to deal with rent arrears is to try to stop them happening in the first place.

-- Set up a standing order - if your tenants set up a monthly bank transfer to your account, payment will occur automatically without their having to remember or be reminded that the rent is due
+- Set up a standing order - if your tenants set up a monthly bank transfer to your account, payments will be automatic.
+They won't have to remember or be reminded that the rent is due

 - Check the money has gone through - whether by bank transfer or by cheque, always make sure the rent has actually gone into your account